weeeBox/mobile-system-design/README.md

 ### Major Concerns For Mobile Development
 Here's a list of concerns to keep in mind while discussing your solution with the interviewer:
 - **User Data Privacy** - leaking customer's data can damage your business and reputation.
-- **Security** - protect your products against reverse-engineering (more important for Android)
+- **Security** - protect your products against reverse-engineering (more important for Android).
 - **Target Platform Changes** - each new iOS/Android release may limit an existing functionality and make Privacy rules more strict.
 - **Non-reversibility of released products** - assume everything you ship is final and would never change.
 Make sure to use staged rollouts and server-side "feature" flags.
 - **Device Resources usage**
-  - Metered connections - cellular network traffic can be very expensive
+  - Metered connections - cellular network traffic can be very expensive.
-  - Bandwidth usage - constant waking up of the cellular radio results in a faster battery drain
+  - Bandwidth usage - constant waking up of the cellular radio results in a faster battery drain.
-  - CPU usage - higher computational load results in a faster battery drain
+  - CPU usage - higher computational load results in a faster battery drain and device overheating.
 - **Geo-Location Usage**
-  - Prefer the lowest possible location accuracy
+  - Prefer the lowest possible location accuracy.
-  - Don't compromise user's privacy while using location services
+  - Don't compromise user's privacy while using location services.

 ### Privacy & Security
 - Keep as little of the user's data as possible - don't collect things you won't need.
 - Assume that on-device storage is not secure (even while using KeyStore/KeyChain functionality).
-- Assume that the backend storage is also not secure - discussed possible E2E encryption mechanisms.
+- Assume that the backend storage is also not secure - discussed possible end-to-end encryption mechanisms.
--  Assume that the target platform's (iOS/Android) Security & Privacy rules will change - make critical functionality controllable by remote "feature-killer" flags.
+-  Assume that the target platform's (iOS/Android) Security & Privacy rules will change - make critical functionality controllable by remote "feature" flags.
 - User's _perception_ of security is as important as the implemented security measures - make sure to discuss how you would educate your customers about data collection, storage, and transmission.

 #### Cloud vs On-Device